YuriDevAT/YuriDevAT/README.md

 :raising_hand: I’m looking to collaborate with ... someone who is interested in art / music <br />
 :dizzy_face: I’m looking for help with ...
 Google Firebase, NodeJS <br />
 :musical_score: Ask me about ... my passion of Japanese & Korean culture and film(music) <br />
 :ghost: Fun fact: ...
-I studied Musicology and Japanese studies, but I want to become a programmer and work in Vienna, Seoul or Fukuoka <br />
+I studied Musicology and Japanese studies, but I want to become a developer and work in Vienna, Seoul or Fukuoka <br />

 <br />